• Skip to main content

 Dry okra on the towel.

 Okra should be absolutely dry before cutting, if not the slim liquid will make chopping messy.
-So first wash and dry Okra on a towel, and air-dry further for a few minutes.
+So first wash and dry Okra on a towel, and air-dry further for 30 minutes at least.

 how to cut okra in simple steps.

 Chop the bhindi as shown in photographs.
 If any bhindi is hard and fibrous to cut.
 Simply discard it.
-This is important because a few pieces of fibrous bhindi when get mixed with good bhindi spoil the texture completely and fibrous bhindi are not even chewable.
+This is important because a few pieces of fibrous bhindi when get mixed with good bhindi spoil the texture completely and fibrous bhindi is not even chewable.
+Small-sized bhindi is less fibrous and tastes best.

 This bhindi masala recipe is quick and easy to make.